groupon/nilo/README.md

   relative to the app's root directory.
 * `group`: The directory the file was found in.

+Note that `.mjs` file support requires you to be using a version of node with builtin support for ES Modules.
+Currently this is Node 10+ with the `--experimental-modules` flag.
+Node 10.x seems to experience segfaults under certain conditions, so we recommend 12+.

 ### Registry

 A set of three scopes, in order of nesting: